This is a repeat of (version 2.0.3) of the Google Doc put together by the Java Champions community of independent Java leaders and experts.

 - Spanish translation by @aalmiray et al — TBD

 With the changes to Oracle JDK distribution and support, there has been considerable uncertainty over the rights to use Oracle JDK vs Oracle OpenJDK builds vs OpenJDK builds from other providers.
-There are various ways to get free updates, and (new and existing) paid support models available from various vendors to consider.
+There are various ways to get free updates (including security), and (new and existing) paid support models available from various vendors to consider.
 This document has a Shorter Version and a much Longer Version section with all of the detail.

 You can still get the Oracle OpenJDK builds and OpenJDK by other providers for free under an open source license, and the Oracle JDK remains free in some circumstances.
 See the callout and the rest of the section for the nuances on this.